OneKey-Network/addressability-framework/mvp-spec/README.md

-# Prebid Addressability Framework
+# OneKey

-The Prebid Addressability Framework (PAF) is a set of technical standards, UX requirements, and mandatory contractual terms designed to improve addressable advertising across the open internet.
+The OneKey Framework (aka PAF) is a set of technical standards, UX requirements, and mandatory contractual terms designed to improve addressable advertising across the open internet.

 This directory contains technical specifications for a minimum viable product (MVP).